 Translation memory contains a set of original strings values.
 Each original value can contain one or more translations in one or more languages.
 In a normal case, you have multiple original values that are in the same language.
 This language is your source language.
 For each original value, there is also one translation in another language.
 This language is your target language.
 However, even this is a typical case, it is not always true.
 You might have original values in several languages if you translate projects from multiple languages.
 Similarly, you can have translations in several languages if you translate into several languages.
 Because of this structure, the translation memory has a direction.
 It has been designed to translate sentences from the original language to the target languages.

 Sometimes it is useful you if you could reverse the translation direction.
 For example, you might get a project where the original language is German, and you have to translate into English.
-If you have previously done translation work from English to German, the items in your translation memory use English as original language and German as translation.
+If you have previously done translation work from English to German, the items in your translation memory use English as the original language and German as translation.
 In such a case, you can turn on bidirectional searching.
-When in the normal search mode, translation memory looks matches from the set of original values, in bidirectional mode matches are also looked from translations.
+When in the normal search mode, translation memory looks matches from the set of original values, in bidirectional mode, matches are also looked at from translations.
 This makes it possible to use two translation directions, but it also makes translation memory slower.
 So turn bidirectional search on only if you really need it.

 When translation memory looks for matches, it can use three different match methods.
 They are: